FabriceSalvaire/wikijs-fork/doc/wikijs-notes/detailed-changelog.md

 have to check if we really need a (async) dynamic import or if a top level is right.

 The `auto-load` tool is replaced by an index file or `glob()` and a dynamic `import()`.

+## Database

+Actually, the database is build by applying sequentially each migration step.

+Is there a way to build the database directly ?

+Look at [Alembic](https://alembic.sqlalchemy.org) to compare how is managed database migrations.